 - Requires WordPress: Kajabi makes it easy to launch a functional website with its built-in site builder.
 LearnDash, on the other hand, requires you to already have a WordPress site and know how to manage it.
 If you’re comfortable with WordPress, no problem, but getting everything set up may take more advanced know-how.

-- No community features: Keeping students engaged and connected helps learning, and encourages users to return for more courses and subscriptions.
+- No community features: Keeping students engaged and connected helps learning and encourages users to return for more courses and subscriptions.
 You’ll need to build out your community features in WordPress if you need them.

 - Basic interface: The student user experience in LearnDash is consistent and distraction-free, but the interface feels dated and unexciting.